Asheq/public-notes/vim/insert-mode.md

         u                hexadecimal      4                   ffff     (65535)
         U                hexadecimal      8                   7fffffff (2147483647)

-        - You can "short-circuit" out of entering the code point by entering an invalid character, including a Space
+        - You can "short-circuit" out of entering the code point by entering an invalid key, including a <Space>

 - Hard-wrapping
-    - `textwidth` and `wrapmargin` cause automatic hard-wrapping (a.k.a. line breaking a.k.a. insertion of newline characters) when typing in Insert mode
+    - '`'textwidth` and `'wrapmargin'` cause automatic hard-wrapping (a.k.a. line breaking a.k.a. insertion of newline characters) when typing in Insert mode
-        - Lines are only broken automatically while typing in Insert mode, not in Replace mode, or pasting in Normal mode.
+        - Lines are only broken automatically while typing in Insert mode, not in Replace mode, or pasting in Normal mode
-        - The option formatoptions has some flags that change how line breaking works
+        - The option `'formatoptions'` has some flags that change how line breaking works

 - Tabs and shifting
     - The (screen) column width of a Tab character is variable -- the end column of the character is the column of the next tab stop.
 Tab stops are located on columns that are multiples of the `'tabstop'` option value.